Should You Build This Idea Yourself?

 Answer a practical set of questions about your software idea.
-The result helps you decide whether to build it with modern vibe-coding tools, start with a prototype, or bring in an implementation partner before launch.
+The result helps you decide whether to build it with modern AI coding tools, start with a prototype, or bring in an implementation partner before launch.

 Self-Build Friendly